Terence Conran: Work

 Conran's architecture and design practice also worked on projects in North America and Asia.
 In 2009, he licensed the Conran Shop to a partner in Japan.
 In September 2014, Cassina IXC Ltd acquired the entire business of The Conran Shop in Japan where it still thrives with four stores.
 In 2019, the Conran Shop opened in Seoul, South Korea.

-In 1997 he appeared as himself in “In the Smoke”, S5:E7 of Pie in the Sky.
+In 1997, Conran appeared as himself in "In the Smoke", S5:E7 of Pie in the Sky.

 Restaurants

 Besides Bibendum, Conran, with Joel Kissin, created many other restaurants in London and elsewhere.
 In 2005, he was named as the most influential restaurateur in the UK by CatererSearch, the website of Caterer and Hotelkeeper magazine.
 In 2007, 49 percent of the restaurant business was sold to two former managers, who rebranded it as D&D London.

 In 2008, he returned to the restaurant business on a personal basis by opening Boundary, a restaurant, bar, café, and meeting room complex in Shoreditch, East London.
 This was followed in 2009 by Lutyens, a restaurant and private club within the former Reuters building in Fleet Street London.
 In 2018, Lutyens, together with two other related restaurants, closed as Conran's hospitality venture with Peter Prescott went into administration.